 In the European Union, as EVs go mainstream, charging will likely shift toward in commercial EV charging stations and away from residential charging stations over time, with the share of residential charging declining from approximately 90 percent in 2019 to about 70 percent by 2030.

-In the light of the information above, it is estimating that Australian EV charging station trend would likely be similar to the global sector.
+In the light of the information above, it is estimating that Australian Electric vehicle charging station trend would likely be similar to the global sector.
 In fact, the upwards trend has been more dramatic in Australia.
 The number of commercial charging stations increased by 143% between June 2018 and July 2019.
 Since 2017, the number of commercial chargers has increased by over 400%.
-This rapid increase is attributable to strong investment from the private sector.
+This rapid increase is attributable to strong investment from the private sector in EV Charger.
 (2)

 The number of commercial charging stations will be important, but so too its availability.
 Easily accessible commercial AC charging points in urban centres will be needed for those lacking residential charging stations; and commercial DC fast and DC ultra-fast chargers will be needed for people travelling long distances.
 (3)